-Conductor cross sections between 0.08 mm and 2.5 mm can continue to be used with the proven spring force technology.
+Conductor cross sections between 0.08 mm2 and 2.5 mm2 can continue to be used with the proven spring force technology.

-The overview and nomenclature of the product names for KSxxxx and ESxxxx series has been retained as known from KLxxxx and ELxxxx series.
+The overview and nomenclature of the product names for ESxxxx and KSxxxx series has been retained as known from ELxxxx and KLxxxx series.